 Dr. Lori A. Love, Ph.D.

 Dr. Love is a clinical psychologist who works with families in the areas of marriage, divorce, and child custody, specializing in child custody evaluations, mediation, and parent coordination.
 She frequently interfaces with domestic violence in her work with families of divorce and is dedicated to raising awareness and increasing the resources available for the children who are affected.

-Dr. Love is a former adjunct faculty member of the Child and Family Development Department at San Diego State University and a current member of the Collaborative Family Law Group of San Diego, The San Diego Family Law Bar, and the Association of Family and Conciliatory Courts.
-She has been in practice for more than 20 years and has offices in Mission Valley and Encinitas.
+Dr. Love is a former adjunct faculty member of the Child and Family Development Department at San Diego State University, a current member of the Collaborative Family Law Group of San Diego, The San Diego Family Law Bar, and the Association of Family and Conciliatory Courts.
+She has been in practice for more than 23 years and has offices in Mission Valley and Encinitas.